 Data security and privacy

-New cyberthreats continue to emerge, and a surge in remote work and online financial services creates different data risks.
+New cyberthreats continue to emerge, and the increase in remote work and online financial services creates additional data risks.
+We use data to help deliver on our Purpose.
+In doing so, we have an obligation to uphold Client and employee privacy, and to be transparent and accountable.
 We must work to find and prevent threats before they happen.
-This effort requires a constant evolution of best practices.
+These commitments require a constant evolution of best practices.

 Our approach